barchart/events-client-js/docs/content/concepts/event_structure.md

 ## Customers

 Each event must be associated with a known customer.
 Known customers are enumerated in an external library.
-Specifically, refer to the the [CustomerType](https://github.com/barchart/events-api-common/blob/master/lib/data/CustomerType.js) enumeration for a current listing.
+Refer to the the [CustomerType](https://github.com/barchart/events-api-common/blob/master/lib/data/CustomerType.js) enumeration for an exact listing.

 When constructing a JavaScript object use an enumeration item for the ```customer``` property, as follows: